haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <hr>
 ## Introduction

 This tutorial will demonstrate the use of HADDOCK for predicting the structure of a protein-protein complex from NMR chemical shift perturbation (CSP) data.
-Namely, we will dock two E. coli proteins involved in glucose transport: the glucose-specific enzyme IIA (E2A) and the histidine-containing phosphocarrier protein (HPR).
+Namely, we will dock two E. coli proteins involved in glucose transport: the [glucose-specific enzyme IIA](https://www.uniprot.org/uniprotkb/P69783/){:target="_blank"} (E2A) and the [histidine-containing phosphocarrier protein](https://www.uniprot.org/uniprotkb/P0AA04/){:target="_blank"} (HPR).

 Bacteria use a specific mechanism to import glucose from outside the cell.
 As glucose enters the cell, a phosphate group is attached to it, i.e. glucose becomes phosphorylated.
 This phosphorylation prevents glucose from diffusing back out of the cell and at the same time marks it for further metabolism.
 The phosphate group used for the glucose transport process originates from phosphoenolpyruvate (PEP) and is transferred through a cascade of proteins.
 It first moves from PEP to enzyme I, then to HPR, next to E2A, and finally to enzyme IIB.
 Enzyme IIB is located on the cytoplasmic side of the membrane, where the phosphate group is ultimately transferred to glucose as it crosses the membrane.
+More information can be found in [Jeckelmann *et al*, Eur J Physiol (2020)](https://doi.org/10.1007/s00424-020-02379-0){:target="_blank"}.
-This animation provides a simple visualisation of the entire process:
+In the mean time, this animation provides a simple visualisation of the entire process:

 <div style="width:60%; margin:auto;">
   <iframe